tum-ens/urbs/doc/api.rst

 .. data:: COLORS

-  Dictionary of process and site colors.
-Colors are stored as `(r,g,b)` tuples in range `0-255`.
+  :class:`dict` of process and site colors.
+Colors are stored as `(r,g,b)` tuples in range `0-255` each.
 To retrieve a color in a form usable with matplotlib, used the helper function :func:`to_color`.

   This snippet from the  example script `runme.py` shows how to add custom